anatoliykmetyuk/anatoliykmetyuk.github.io/posts/2022-06-24-first-triangle.md

 digraph G {
   "Wait on the inFlight fence" ->
-  "Acquire the next available swap chain image to draw upon" -> "Reset inFlight fence to unsignalled – it'll block again when waited upon" -> "Record the command buffer to draw something on the available image" -> "Submit the command buffer to the queue" ->
+  "Acquire the next available swap chain image to draw upon" -> "Reset inFlight fence to unsignalled state – it'll block again when waited upon" -> "Record the command buffer to draw something on the available image" -> "Submit the command buffer to the queue" ->
   "Present the frame on the screen" -> "Wait on the inFlight fence"